anchour/bedrock/README.md

 The organization of Bedrock is similar to putting WordPress in its own subdirectory but with some improvements.

-* In order not to expose sensetive files in the webroot, Bedrock moves what's required into a `web/` directory including the vendor'd `wp/` source, and the `wp-content` source.
+* In order not to expose sensitive files in the webroot, Bedrock moves what's required into a `public/` directory including the vendor'd `wp/` source, and the `wp-content` source.
 * `wp-content` (or maybe just `content`) has been named `app` to better reflect its contents.
 It contains application code and not just "static content".
-It also matches up with other frameworks such as Symfony and Rails.
-* `wp-config.php` remains in the `web/` because it's required by WP, but it only acts as a loader.
+* `wp-config.php` remains in the `public/` because it's required by WP, but it only acts as a loader.
 The actual configuration files have been moved to `config/` for better separation.
 * `vendor/` is where the Composer managed dependencies are installed to.
 * `wp/` is where the WordPress core lives.
 It's also managed by Composer but can't be put under `vendor` due to WP limitations.

 ### Configuration Files

-The root `web/wp-config.php` is required by WordPress and is only used to load the other main configs.
+The root `public/wp-config.php` is required by WordPress and is only used to load the other main configs.
 Nothing else should be added to it.

 `config/application.php` is the main config file that contains what `wp-config.php` usually would.
 Base options should be set in there.